 As previously mentioned, the locomotive will slow (due to pressure dropping) when the fire has gone out.
 Stop at a convenient place and open the lubricator drain valve.
-Blow out all condensed water and remaining oil.
+Blow out tall condensed water and the remaining oil.
 Leave the drain valve open and allow all the remaining steam to blow out.
 The locomotive should be allowed to cool.
 When cool, clean the engine, check the motion and oil if necessary.
-The locomotives should always ready for the next run (or to be shown to an admiring friend).
+The locomotives should always be put away in a clean condition, as it attracts less dust and is always ready for the next run (or to be shown to an admiring friend).
 It is advisable to store the loco where any residual drips of oil or water do not matter.